-Use the debt payoff calculator, or debt repayment calculator, to explore how to pay off a debt using different debt repayment strategies.
+Use the debt payoff calculatoror debt repayment calculatorto explore how to pay off debt using different debt repayment strategies.
 After setting your target, this device will provide you with all relevant details for your given debt payoff strategy.
 You can check, for example, how much interest you would pay or what would be your total debt's APR if you aimed to get rid of your debt in the fastest way or merely want to pay the monthly minimum.

 Read on to see how to pay off debt fast and learn the differences between debt payoff strategies, such as the debt snowball vs. avalanche method.
 We also explain how you can easily use this tool as a debt payoff planner.

-Note, that this debt payoff calculator only considers the repayment options of multiple debts (at least two).
-If you only have one debt or a loan, you can pick from one the below calculators that best suits you:
+Note that this debt payoff calculator only considers the repayment options of multiple debts (at least two).
+If you only have one obligation or a loan, you may try our loan repayment calculator

-Also, you may consider refinancing some of your loans and employ one of our refinance related calculator, which are the following:
+Also, you may consider refinancing some of your loans and employ our refinance calculator.